 After college, I returned to painting as a way of taking “Time to Study Flowers“—appreciating the world as if outside of time, in a flow state of attention to beauty all around that became for me like a meditation practice.
-For a while I also exhibited and sold art.
-I still like to create and share paintings, and compiled a brief history here to show how my practice continues to evolve over time.
-Sometimes I use my art to illustrate more academic points (e.g., here) and sometimes other people do, too (e.g., “Dilemma,” here); that gives me a lot of joy, so just drop a line if you’d like to do the same.
+For years I also exhibited and sold art, sometimes using it to illustrate more academic points (e.g., here).
+Lately I’m more into making art with my young son than by myself.
+But here’s a brief history of how my practice has been evolving.

 This series of poems with illustrations (including paintings, drawings ft. words, and collages ft. mixed media) envisions future war crimes trials.
 Blog version (poems and illustrations), book version (finalized poems).